-- Chest pains

-- Poisoning

-- Bleeding that won't stop
+- Bleeding that won't stop •

-- Severe cuts or burns

 - Shortness of breath

-- Thoughts of harming

 - Broken bones

-- yourself or others

 Remember to bring your member ID card and Medicaid ID card with you when you see your PCP, visit an urgent care center or go to the ER.

 What does medically necessary mean?